Financial markets – A wind of panic blew on Wall Street

 President Joe Biden, already at a low in popularity because of the economy, faces a tough midterm legislative election in the fall.
 It is the prospect of a rise in interest rates by the American Central Bank (Fed), to curb inflation at its highest in a generation, which is shaking Wall Street.

-Rates, held at or near zero since the start of the pandemic, are expected to rise by about a percentage point this year.
-Many also think that the Fed has missed the turn in inflation and that it could operate a more severe tightening.
+Rates, held at or near zero since the start of the pandemic, are expected to rise by regarding a percentage point this year.
+Many also think that the Fed has missed the turn in inflation and that it might operate a more severe tightening.

 “We are still far from the bear market”